 Audit Committee.
-Our Audit Committee consists of Ms. Jacques (appointed a member of the committee effective March 6, 2020), Mr. Holmer and Mr. Catlin, and Mr. Catlin is the Chairman of the Audit Committee.
-Mr. Panayiotopoulos served on the Audit Committee until March 6, 2020.
-Our Audit Committee met five times in 2019.
-Our Board has determined that the three directors currently serving on our Audit Committee are independent within the meaning of The NASDAQ Marketplace Rules and Rule 10A-3 under the Exchange Act.
-Mr. Panayiotopoulos, during his period of service as a member of the Audit Committee in 2019, was also determined by our Board to be independent within the meaning of The NASDAQ Marketplace Rules and Rule 10A-3 under the Exchange Act.
-In addition, our Board has determined that Mr. Catlin qualifies as an audit committee financial expert within the meaning of SEC regulations and The NASDAQ Marketplace Rules.
+Our Audit Committee currently consists of Ms. Jacques, Dr. Jenkins and Mr. Catlin.
+Mr. Catlin is the Chair of the Audit Committee.
+Our Audit Committee met seven times in 2022.
+Our Board has determined that the directors currently serving on our Audit Committee are independent within the meaning of the Nasdaq Listing Rules and Rule 10A-3 under the Exchange Act.
+In addition, our Board has determined that Mr. Catlin qualifies as an audit committee financial expert within the meaning of SEC regulations and the Nasdaq Listing Rules.